This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 The numbers of HTTP connections and TCP sessions vary depending on the number of GFEs connecting, the number of clients connecting to the GFEs, the protocol to the backends, and where backends are deployed.

-For more information, see How external HTTP(S) load balancers work in the solutions guide: Application Capacity Optimizations with Global Load Balancing.
+For more information, see How external Application Load Balancers work in the solutions guide: Application Capacity Optimizations with Global Load Balancing.

-The regional external HTTP(S) load balancer is a managed service implemented on the Envoy
+The regional external Application Load Balancer is a managed service implemented on the Envoy proxy.

-proxy.
-The regional external HTTP(S) load balancer uses a shared subnet called a proxy-only
+The regional external Application Load Balancer uses a shared subnet called a proxy-only subnet to

-subnet to provision a set of IP addresses that Google uses to run Envoy proxies
+provision a set of IP addresses that Google uses to run Envoy proxies on your

 flag for this proxy-only subnet is set to